-Jordan is a safe haven in the Middle East and, as such, is an appropriate locale to inquire into the array of human rights violations arising from geopolitical conflicts afflicting the region.
+Jordan is a safe haven in the Middle East and, as such, is an appropriate locale to inquire into the array of human rights violations arising from geopolitical conflicts affecting the region.
 For decades, Jordan has received thousands of Palestinian, Iraqi, and Syrian refugees.
 The program probes the historical and contemporary origins of Jordan’s refugee populations by visiting with refugee communities and refugee-focused NGOs living and working both inside and outside refugee camps.
 The program also has a strong emphasis on gender rights, meeting with an array of scholars and women’s rights organizations with differing interpretations of Islamic feminism.
-During the program’s stay in Amman, you will meet with members of Parliament, and international agencies such as the UN and get multi-layered perspectives on pathways utilized to enact human rights–based change.
+During the program’s stay in Amman, you will meet with members of Parliament and international agencies such as the UN and get multi-layered perspectives on pathways utilized to enact human rights–based change.
 Additionally, you will go on excursions to historic sites such as Petra, the Dead Sea, and Aqaba, and you will go camping in the desert sands of Wadi Rum.

 The faculty/staff team shown on this page is a sample of the individuals who may lead your specific program.
 Faculty and coordinators are subject to change to accommodate each program’s unique schedule and locations.

-Chris is an educator and change-maker with extensive experience working with grassroots human rights NGOs and social change–oriented study abroad programs.
+Chris has a BA in environmental studies from Bates College and an MA in international educational development from Columbia University.
+He has extensive experience working with grassroots human rights NGOs and social change–oriented study abroad programs.
 Chris’s human rights work has focused predominately on the provision of economic, social, and cultural rights.
-Chris has worked on housing and workers’ rights campaigns with the Urban Justice Center and the Freelancers Union in New York City.
-Additionally, Chris was a founding staff member of ENGAGE, where he worked in Thailand and the San Francisco Bay Area on trade justice campaigns affecting the economic rights of farmers and access to affordable medicines for people living with HIV/AIDS.
+He has worked on housing and workers’ rights campaigns with the Urban Justice Center and the Freelancers Union in New York City.
+He was a founding staff member of ENGAGE, where he worked in Thailand and the San Francisco Bay Area on trade justice campaigns affecting the economic rights of farmers and access to affordable medicines for people living with HIV/AIDS.
 Chris has worked with IHP, first as a traveling faculty member, then as a program manager, since 2012.
-Earlier, Chris worked for two years on CIEE Thailand’s study abroad program focusing on globalization and development.
-Chris has a BA in environmental studies from Bates College and an MA in international educational development from Columbia University.
-Chris has conducted ethnographic research on the land reform process in post-apartheid South Africa and has done participatory action research on housing rights and educational equity in New York City.
-Chris currently serves on the solidarity board of Community Voices Heard, an economic and racial justice organization based in New York.
+Earlier, he worked for two years on CIEE Thailand’s study abroad program focusing on globalization and development.
+He has conducted ethnographic research on the land reform process in post-apartheid South Africa and has done participatory action research on housing rights and educational equity in New York City.
+He serves on the solidarity board of Community Voices Heard, an economic and racial justice organization based in New York.

-Anna Gail's work experience has focused on the areas of youth and young adult leadership development, community building, residential life and student welfare, international education, and human rights education.
-Building on her graduate studies in social justice and international education, Anna Gail worked with World Learning’s Youth Leadership and Peacebuilding Programs, facilitating workshops with the Governor’s Institute of Vermont on current issues and youth activism and traveling with and supporting students through the LondonX and Iraqi Youth Leadership Program for two years.
-In 2013, she traveled as the IHP Trustees’ Fellow for the inaugural year of the Human Rights: Foundations, Challenges, and Advocacy program.
-After four adventurous years living in Wellington, New Zealand, she was excited to start a new chapter as the IHP program manager in 2015.
+Anna Gail holds a BS in psychology from the University of Illinois at Urbana-Champaign and an MA in intercultural service, leadership, and management from SIT Graduate Institute.
+She also received her licensure in secondary education (social studies), incorporating social justice in the classroom.
+Anna Gail's work experience has focused on youth and young adult leadership development, community building, residential life and student welfare, international education, and human rights education.
+Building on her graduate studies in social justice and international education, Anna Gail worked with World Learning’s Youth Leadership and Peacebuilding Programs, facilitating workshops on current issues and youth activism with the Governor’s Institutes of Vermont and traveling with and supporting students through the LondonX and Iraqi Youth Leadership Program for two years.
+In 2013, she was the Trustees’ Fellow for the inaugural year of the IHP: Human Rights program.
+After four adventurous years living in Wellington, New Zealand, she became the IHP program manager in 2015.